ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * lang_code - character (3) - Mandatory
    * is_active - boolean - Mandatory

-2. Respond with the Machine Type Code and Language Code for the Machine Type created successfully
+2. Responds with the Machine Type Code and Language Code for the Machine Type created successfully

 3. This feature also restrict the bulk creation of Master Data

-4. Respond to the source with the appropriate message
+4. Responds to the source with the appropriate message

 5. In case of Exceptions, system triggers error messages as received from the Database as listed below
 ### <p align="left">**1.
 Type : Success – Info Message**